 Corticosteroid creams relieve allergic skin reactions such as itching, redness or scaling.
 Some low-potency corticosteroid creams are available without a prescription, but talk to your doctor before using these drugs for more than a few weeks.

 Side effects can include skin discoloration and irritation.
 Long-term use, especially of stronger prescription corticosteroids, can cause thinning of the skin and abnormal hormone levels.
 Examples include:

 - Hydrocortisone (Locoid, Micort-HC, others)

 Mast cell stabilizers

-Mast cell stabilizers block the release of immune system chemicals that contribute to allergic reactions.
-These drugs are generally safe but usually need to be used for several days to reach full effect.
+Mast cell stabilizers block the release of chemicals in the immune system that contribute to allergic reactions.
+These drugs are generally safe but usually need to be used for several days to produce the full effect.
 They're usually used when antihistamines are not working or not well-tolerated.

 Prescription eyedrops include the following:

 - Lodoxamide (Alomide)